Malta's a stunning little archipelago (group of islands) in the Med, packing a beachy punch with scorchin' sands and epic diving spots.

 👨👩👧👦 Things to do in Malta with kids

 Fancy a day where the fam can splash about under the glorious Maltese sun?
+That's what waterparks are for, people!
 Splash and Fun Park in Bahar ic-Caghaq is your go-to.
-Open for the summer vibes, this place is a hit with families, packed with slides, rides, and all sorts of attractions to keep the laughs coming all day long.
-And for the chill squad who'd rather keep it cool than scream down a water slide, there’s a bunch of pools to dip into, including a wicked wave pool, plus plenty of sun loungers for a bit of R&R.
+Open for the summer holiday vibes, this place is a hit with families, packed with slides, rides, and all kinds of attractions to keep the laughs coming all day long.
+And for the chill squad who'd rather keep it cool than scream down a waterslide, there are a bunch of pools to dip into, including a wicked wave pool, plus plenty of sun loungers for a bit of R&R.

-Now, if you're itching for a break from the usual sun, sea, and sand routine, Malta’s National Aquarium is a cracking alternative.
-It's not just cool; it’s an underwater world of wonder that’s both fun and a bit of a brain boost for all ages.
-Scoot the little ones along to marvel at the dazzling sea life and get schooled on the diverse species chilling off the island’s coasts.
-And just when you think you’ve seen it all, there’s the reptile and amphibian zone, ready to wow you with some of the planet’s most intriguing critters!
+If you're itching for a break from the usual sun, sea, and sand routine (can't relate but you do you), Malta’s National Aquarium is a fab alternative.
+It's fun and a bit of a brain boost for all ages.
+Scoot the little ones along to marvel at the dazzling sea life (can anyone spot Nemo?) and get schooled (see what we did there?) on the diverse species that live off the island’s coasts.
+Oh, and just when you think you’ve seen it all, there’s a reptile and amphibian zone ready to wow you with some of the planet’s most intriguing critters!

 ❤️ Things to do in Malta for couples